 Step Actions/Comments Approval to work The applicant notifies the TMC at least two working days in advance of the works being undertaken.
 The TMC notifies the applicant as to whether they can proceed with the activity at the requested time.
 Record hazard identification, set-up, maintenance and removal of the worksite Once TMP is approved the worksite can be set up following requirements in section C and/or section D. Complete hazard identification before setting up the worksite and put in place any mitigation steps required.
-Record the set-up, maintenance and removal of the worksite on the CoPTTM on-site record.
-Refer to section E, appendix A or a company site safety checklist provided it includes the following information: details of the STMS who is in charge of the worksite (name, qualification, identification and expiry date of qualification) if worksite delegated to a TC (level 1) or STMS-NP (only on limited level 2 worksites), details of the TC/STMS-NP who is in charge of the worksite (name, qualification, identification, identification and expiry date of qualification) the worksite monitoring including: site set-up two-hourly monitoring site removal details of any TSLs installed: date installed time installed placement (route position or street numbers) length of TSL (in metres) date removed.
+Record the set-up, maintenance and removal of the worksite on the CoPTTM on-site record (refer to section E, appendix A) or a company site safety checklist provided it includes the following information: details of the person responsible for working space details of the STMS who is in charge of the TTM for the worksite (name, qualification, identification and expiry date of qualification) if the worksite is handed over to another STMS, details of the STMS who is now in charge of the worksite if worksite delegated to a TC (level 1) or STMS-NP (only on limited level 2 worksites), details of the TC/STMS-NP who is in charge of the worksite (name, qualification, identification and expiry date of qualification) the worksite monitoring including; site set-up two-hourly monitoring site removal details of any TSLs installed: date installed time installed placement (route position or street numbers) TSL speed length of TSL (in metres) date removed.
 Record all changes to the TSL (change of speed or change of location of TSL).
-S
+A new on-site record must be completed when there is a handover to another STMS.